margomeza16/MiRepositorio/project_charter.md

 * How will the score or operationalized web service(s) (RRS and/or BES) be consumed in the business workflow of the customer?
 If applicable, write down pseudo code for the APIs of the web service calls.
   * How will the customer use the model results to make decisions

-  El modelo será utilizado para generar de forma rápida el diagnóstico automatizado de una patología gastrointestinal mediante la clasificación que realice de una imágen de endoscopía digestiva.
-Este diagnóstico será utilizado para  ofrecer tratamientos oportunos y acordes al diagnóstico generado, contribuyando a una atención  más rápida a los pacientes que presenten alguna de estas patologías y disminuyendo costos en su atención.
+  El modelo será utilizado para generar de forma rápida el diagnóstico automatizado de una patología gastrointestinal, mediante la clasificación que realice de una imágen de endoscopía digestiva.
+Este diagnóstico será utilizado para  ofrecer tratamientos oportunos y acordes al diagnóstico generado, contribuyendo a una atención  más rápida a los pacientes que presenten alguna de estas patologías y disminuyendo costos en su atención.

-  Trasladamos textualmente del paper fuente (https://dl.acm.org/doi/epdf/10.1145/3083187.3083212), los siguientes aportes de un modelo como el que estamos proponiendo:
+  Como complemento, trasladamos textualmente del paper fuente (https://dl.acm.org/doi/epdf/10.1145/3083187.3083212), los siguientes aportes de un modelo como el que estamos proponiendo:

   "Automatic detection, recognition and assessment of pathological findings will probably contribute to reduce inequalities, improvequality and optimize use of scarce medical resources.
 Furthermore,since endoscopic examinations are real-time investigations, bothnormal and abnormal findings have to be recorded and documentedwithin written reports.
 Automatic report generation would proba-bly contribute to reduce doctors’ time required for paperwork andthereby increase time to patient care.
 Reliable and careful docu-mentation with the use of minimal standard terminology (MST) [1] may also contribute to improved patient follow-up and treatment".